2.4 GHz vs 5 GHz Wi-Fi: What Is the Difference?

 While the 5 GHz band is newer and offers more channels than the 2.4 GHz band, it can’t reach as far.
 With this in mind, here a few things to consider when trying to decide on the perfect router for you.

-Things to Consider When Selecting the Right Band
+Choosing the Right Band

 The Size of Your Home